Have you seen a mobile home like the one pictured above in a mobile home park within the greater Sarasota Florida area before?

 Park model mobile homes are different from the traditional single or doublewide mobile homes that one normally sees during their travels throughout most mobile home parks.

-Park model mobile homes are traditionally much shorter in length then regular mobile homes with an average length being around 32 feet long.
-These homes are usually just as wide as traditional single wide mobile homes with a twelve foot width.
+Park model mobile homes are traditionally much shorter in length than regular mobile homes with an average length being around 32 feet long.
+These homes are usually just as wide as traditional single-wide mobile homes with a twelve-foot width.

-Park model mobile homes do have a different type of registration associated with them then the traditional single wide and doublewide mobile homes in that they have a physical license plate that go with them instead of that of a registration sticker.
-The reason for the actual license plate is because park model mobile homes are much smaller in weight and size then traditional mobile homes and, as a result, can be transported in a far smaller truck then what would be needed for a traditional mobile home transport.
+Park model mobile homes do have a different type of registration associated with them than the traditional single-wide and doublewide mobile homes in that they have a physical license plate that goes with them instead of that of a registration sticker.
+The reason for the actual license plate is that park model mobile homes are much smaller in weight and size than traditional mobile homes and, as a result, can be transported in a far smaller truck than what would be needed for traditional mobile home transport.